simwrapper/simwrapper.github.io/README.md

 yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content in the `build` directory and can be served using any static contents hosting service (we use GitHub Pages).

 ## Deployment